red-life/filternet-checker/README.md

 # Filternet Checker
-A simple CLI application for checking provided domains are censored or not.
+A simple CLI application for checking whether provided domains are censored or not.

 ## Usage
-You just need to provide a configuration file which contains dns resolvers of different ISPs and list of domains to check.
+You just need to provide a configuration file that contains DNS resolvers of different ISPs and a list of domains to check.
 1. First of all, you have to build the app. \
 `go mod download && go build . -o filternet`
 2. Make your own configuration file or use the default configuration